agarciatv/agarciatv.github.io/_posts/2015-11-04-use-google-public-dns-to-unblock-websites-blocked-by-opendns.markdown

 published: true
 title: Use Google Public DNS to Unblock Websites Blocked by OpenDNS
 layout: post
-tags: [Google, Linux, Mac, OSX, Windows, DNS, Public]
+tags: [Google, Linux, Mac, OS, X, Windows, DNS, Public, OpenDNS]
 categories: [Web]
 ---
 Use the following instructions to improve your browser speed and circumvent blocks by OpenDNS.
 Enjoy!<br />